jedirandy/redux-url/README.md

 import { createRouter, navigate } from 'redux-url';

 const routes = {
-    '/': 'HOME', // when url is matched, will dispatch an action of type 'HOME', the payload is the matched result '/todos/:id': ({ id }) => ({ type: 'CHANGE_TODO', payload: id }), // you can also pass a function to custom the action, the matched result will be passed in
+    '/': 'HOME', // when url is matched, will dispatch an action of type 'HOME', the payload contains matched params and query
+    '/todos/:id': ({ id }, query) => ({ type: 'CHANGE_TODO', payload: id, query }), // you can also pass a function to custom the action, the matched params and query will be passed in
     '*': 'NOT_FOUND'
 };